-So you have a fly problem, now you want to get rid of flies in potted plants.
+So you have a fly problem, and now you want to get rid of plant flies in potted plants.

 It can seem unusual at first, but it’s a common problem for many plant owners.
-Having a small infestation of flies in your potted plants can be annoying and worrisome.
+Having a small infestation of flies in your plant pots can be annoying and worrisome.

 Not only do flies irritate you in your home, but they can also be quite damaging to your plants.

 If you can see a trail, it’s likely that there are gnats in your indoor plants.
 Gnats also like light, so you may notice them on your windows, particularly if houseplants are nearby.

 The larvae are around 1/4-inch long with a shiny black head and an elongated, whiteish transparent body.

 In addition to fungi, they also like organic matter and will sometimes eat plant roots or seedlings.
 A slime trail that looks like traces of slugs or snails across the top of the soil is another telltale sign of fungus gnats in your houseplants.